whblondeau/json-declarative-tools/jn-path/README.md

 **Commas inside square brackets are boolean OR expressions:**

-`[indexpr, indexpr,...]` is syntactic sugar allowing multiple numeric index expressions so you don't have to write a lot of separate JSNPaths.
+`[indexpr, indexpr,...]` is syntactic sugar allowing multiple numeric index expressions so you don't have to write a lot of separate JNPaths.

-`[namexpr, namexpr,...]` is syntactic sugar allowing multiple name expressions so you don't have to write a lot of separate JSNPaths.
+`[namexpr, namexpr,...]` is syntactic sugar allowing multiple name expressions so you don't have to write a lot of separate JNPaths.

 **Wildcard node expressions**